seattlecraig/EnhancedCompass/enduser.md

 - Use `/enhancedcompass help` in-game
 - Ask your server administrators
-- Check if certain structures are disabled on your server
+- Check if certain structures or biomes are disabled on your server
 - Make sure you have the correct permissions

 Happy exploring! 🧭